Originally posted 2013-06-24 20:03:45.

 This is because low and high key pictures do not have a normal range of tones.
 Low-key pictures are predominantly dark, and high-key ones light.
 A low-key picture may have no true highlights, and a high-key no true blacks.
 They can be very dramatic but need to be handled very carefully, since it is easy for them just to look ‘too dark’ or ‘too light’.
 You must never allow the mid-tones to become ‘muddy’.

 So how do we avoid this?
 Well, mainly by the choice of image.
 Either will tend to suggest itself.
 Here’s another example of a ‘low-key’ image.
 As you can see, this does contain pure white highlights, but they are limited, and the overall ‘key’ is dark.
-By the way, when doing post-production or spotting poctures like this, do try not to remove all the tiny natural highlights that give the image sparke!
+By the way, when doing post-production or spotting poctures like this, do try not to remove all the tiny natural highlights that give the image sparkle!

 Printing pictures like this in silver gelatin takes a lot of skill and it’s one of the areas I cover in my Darkroom Workshops.